Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __special_treatment__
   - Type: string
-  - Description: If there are any other specific methods, procedures, characteristics or aspects related to the monoliquid system that are important for reproducibility and are not described by the aforementioned           metadata, they should be explained here.
+  - Description: If there are any other specific methods, procedures, characteristics or aspects related to the monophasic system that are important for reproducibility and are not described by the aforementioned           metadata, they should be explained here.

 </details>

 <hr>

-## Multiphase systems
+## Multiphasic systems

-Two or more distinct phases coexist within the same physical space.
+Two or more distinct phases coexist within the same reactor.
 The phases are often separated by interfaces or boundaries.
-Multiphase systems can include combinations of gases, liquids, and solids.
+Multiphasic systems can include combinations of gases, liquids, and solids.

-<details> <Summary>Multiphase system description</Summary>
+<details> <Summary>Multiphasic system description</Summary>

-### MultiphaseSystemDescription
+### MultiphasicSystemDescription

-To describe a multiphase system, precise information about the phases used and the applied system must be provided.
+To describe a multiphasic system, precise information about the phases used and the applied system must be provided.

 - __phases_number__
   - Type: posfloat